ibm-cloud-docs/resiliency/chaos-engineering.md

 ## Running Chaos tests on IBM Cloud
 {: #chaos-ibmcloud}

-In this section, we touch upon how you can setup one such framework, LitmusChaos and run a few scenarios on Red Hat OpenShift on {{site.data.keyword.cloud_notm}}.
-The system under test is a sample, stateless web application made up of multiple microservices.
+In this section, we illustrate how to setup one such framework, LitmusChaos, and run a few scenarios on Red Hat OpenShift on {{site.data.keyword.cloud_notm}}.
+The application under test is a sample, stateless web application made up of multiple microservices.
 As discussed in [Target environments](#chaos-target-environments), these are intended to be attempted only in a testing or staging environment initially.

 ### Architecture
 {: #litmus-arch}
 We build upon the secure and compliant deployable reference architecture, [Red Hat OpenShift Container Platform on VPC landing zone](docs/deployable-reference-architectures?topic=deployable-reference-architectures-ocp-ra).
-The management cluster hosts the management plane components of LitmusChaos, while the workload cluster hosts the application under test and is the target environment where chaos experiments are run by injecting faults.
+The management cluster hosts the management plane components of LitmusChaos, while the workload cluster hosts the application under test and the execution plane components which injects faults locally as part of the chaos experiments.

 ![Exemplary architecture](images/chaos-roks-arch.drawio.svg "Chaos framework exemplary architecture showing LitmusChaos components"){: caption="Chaos framework exemplary architecture showing LitmusChaos components" caption-side="bottom"}

+Typically, an administrator would setup the clusters, configure the environment, create application namespaces and provide access for development and testing teams to deploy into their respective namespaces.
+LitmusChaos would deploy as just another application alongside the application under test.
+Once the environment is configured correctly, rest of the steps can be performed by a non-administrator.

 ### Considerations
 {: #considerations}

 Network traffic rules:

 The deployments in both clusters pull images from public container registries like quay.io and docker.io.
 Hence, external access to registries' secure https port needs to be allowed.
-The subscriber component deployed in workload cluster fetches scheduled workflow runs from backend server and pushes logs and data back to it.
+Additionally, the subscriber component deployed in workload cluster fetches scheduled workflow runs from backend server and pushes logs and data back to it.
 Allow inter-vpc traffic over secure https port in VPC security groups and access control lists.
+ChaosCenter UI

 Security:

 Most kubernetes experiments leverage only the kubernetes APIs within namespace scope and so does not need escalated privileges.
 However, some like pod-network-corruption and node-kill or stressers required privileged mode as well as higher cluster level permissions and are not suitable for all environments.
 On {{site.data.keyword.cloud_notm}} Red Hat OpenShift, a cluster admin controls what actions and access pods can perform by using [security context constraints](docs/openshift?topic=openshift-openshift_scc) by default.
 We will use only [pod-delete](https://litmuschaos.github.io/litmus/experiments/categories/pods/pod-delete/) and [pod-network-partition](https://litmuschaos.github.io/litmus/experiments/categories/pods/pod-network-partition/) experiments which are namespace scoped and do not require additional privileges.

-By default, the litmus-sa-admin service account is used by the experiment which has broader permissions, however as part of hardening the environment, we will install a restricted service account and use that instead.
+By default, the `litmus-admin` service account is used by the experiment which has broader permissions, however as part of hardening the environment, we will instead use a restricted service account.

 ### Management plane setup
 {: #mgmt-plane}

 Review the [ChaosCenter installation](https://docs.litmuschaos.io/docs/getting-started/installation/) steps listed at product site to deploy Litmus ChaosCenter on the management cluster.
 If using the basic setup, you can use IBM-provided [ingress](docs/containers?topic=containers-managed-ingress-about) to setup TLS termination and secure your endpoints.
 A mongodb replicaset is used as database and is installed by the helm chart.
 It should only have a ClusterIP service with connectivity limited to within your cluster.

 ### Execution plane setup
 {: #exec-plane}

 The resources for the execution plane should be installed in the same namespace as your application in the workload cluster.
 Verify that the chaos operator is running and the component pods startup and are healthy, before defining the chaos environment from the ChaosCenter UI.